 This Plan offers a High Option.
 The benefit package is described in Section 5.
-Make sure that you review the benefits that are available under the option in which you are enrolled.

 This section is divided into subsections.
 Please read the important things you should keep in mind at the beginning of the subsections.
 Also read the General Exclusions in Section 6; they apply to the benefits in the following subsections.
 To obtain claim forms, claims filing advice, or more information about High Option benefits, contact us by phone at 202-833-4910 (members) or 202-833-5751 (health care providers), e-mail at health@afspa.org (claims) or enrollment@afspa.org (enrollment) or at our Web site at www.afspa.org.